foliant-docs/docs/src/tutorials/api.md

         spec_path: !path my_api.yaml # path to your API spec file, relative to project root
 ```

-At this stage you may also specify path to custom templates dir in `environment: {user_tempaltes: path/to/custom/templates}` parameter.
+At this stage you may also specify path to custom templates dir in `environment: {user_templates: path/to/custom/templates}` parameter.
 Templates describe the exact way of how to convert structured specification file into a Markdown document.
 For this tutorial we will be using default templates because they are perfect for our static site.
 Check [Widdershins docs](https://github.com/Mermade/widdershins#templates) for detailed info on templates.

 The last thing we need to do is point Foliant where to insert the generated Markdown from the spec file.
 We already have a source file created for us by `init` command, called `index.md`, so let’s use it to store our API docs.